Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-guides/rollup-guides/op-stack/deployment.md

 # Deploy Guide

-This guide will show you how to deploy an Optimism Plasma rollup on a public Ethereum network, using an EigenDA proxy instance for secure communication with the DA.
+This guide will show you how to deploy an Optimism Alt-Da rollup on a public Ethereum network, using an EigenDA proxy instance for secure communication with the DA.

 ## EigenDA Proxy
-EigenDA proxy is a sidecar server which implements the optimism plasma server [spec](https://specs.optimism.io/experimental/plasma.html).
+EigenDA proxy is a sidecar server which implements the optimism alt-da server [spec](https://specs.optimism.io/experimental/alt-da.html).
 Instructions for spawning and running the service can be found [here](https://github.com/Layr-Labs/eigenda-proxy).

-Instructions for building and running the service can be found [here](https://github.com/Layr-Labs/eigenda-proxy?tab=readme-ov-file#running-locally).

 ### Security
 When reading and writing, the proxy verifies the respective raw batch data against the commitment to ensure tamper resistance.
 This means a sequencer would never accept an invalid commitment when publishing to DA.